Part 6: Tasks

 • Eligibility Status

-As is the case for all the default reports on the system, if there is information you would like to see that is not in one of the predefined reports for the data census scrub, go to the Other Import/Export/Report Menu and review some of the more detailed report grids there or set up your own report under the Work With Data Entry Grids menu.
+As is the case for all the default reports on the system, if there is information you would like to see that is not in one of the predefined reports for the data census scrub, go to the Other Import/Export/Report Menu and review some of the more detailed report grids there.

 6.2.
 Allocations